Bhumika2603/MFPS/README.md

   training .
 Therefore multiple differnt encoders including One Hot Encoder, Gap Encoder,Hash Encoder and some others are used.

-- Scale Dataset : To ensure that no single feature dominates the distance calculations in an algorithm, and to improve the performance of the algorithm, dataset is scaled before splitting the dataset.
+- Scaling the Dataset : To ensure that no single feature dominates the distance calculations in an algorithm, and to improve the performance of the algorithm, dataset is scaled before splitting the dataset.

 -Splitting the dataset : Dataset is splitted into 3 sets- training set, validation set, and test set int the ratio(%) 80 : 10: :10.